x44yz/unity-terminal/README.md

-# unity-terminal
+This package is for drawing old school ASCII terminals in the unity.
-old school terminal
+The first version is unity porting of [Malison](https://github.com/munificent/malison)